 However, static corpora are insufficient to support the effective evaluation of dynamic Agents.
 If fixed dialogue texts are directly used to evaluate process-oriented systems, the system will be placed in an environment that cannot provide real-time feedback on its intervention timing, stage consultations, or boundary handling, thereby rendering the measurement of process-oriented capabilities unreliable.
 In the early stages of our research, we also attempted to introduce human evaluation, where human annotators played the role of seekers based on the expanded case scripts to interact with the system in real-time.
 Although this approach has high ecological validity, its time and labor costs are too high to support large-scale, reusable dynamic evaluations.
 To solve this problem, this paper proposes a Static-to-Dynamic online evaluation protocol, and on this basis, constructs a State-Blind Seeker Simulator.
 Anchored to the narrative settings of the original static cases, the simulator preserves the help-seeker's dilemma framing and resistance tendencies across turns, while remaining completely blind to the system's internal CBT stages, progress flags, and dual-gate status—responding solely based on the externally visible response text.

 In this way, the protocol retains the static case scenario constraints while restoring the dynamic feedback properties necessary for process evaluation in long-term interactions.
-Based on this interactive seeker environment, we ultimately ran and filtered 300 complete, high-quality multi-turn interaction trajectories from the 1,300 expanded cases for subsequent process-oriented metric analysis.
+Based on this interactive seeker environment, we generated complete multi-turn interaction trajectories from the expanded cases and selected 300 through stratified sampling across 11 distress types, four intervention stages, and three user-response patterns for subsequent process evaluation.